 Caring For Your Jewelry

 All products featured on Cufflinks.com are selected with the hope that they are passed down from generation to generation as heirlooms.
 To ensure the longevity of your jewelry, we suggest you take special care in preserving it as soon as possible.
-Below are tips on how to clean your jewelry as well as instructions for proper storage.
+Below are jewelry care instructions on how to clean cufflinks as well as tips for proper storage.

 Sterling Silver and Gold Vermeil Jewelry

 Sterling silver tarnishes naturally and requires occasional cleaning.

 Clean sterling silver and gold vermeil regularly with a soft polishing cloth to remove light tarnishing.

 For heavy tarnishing, use a commercial jewelry cleaning solution, which can be found in many home supply stores.
 Follow the manufacturer's instructions very carefully.

 Do not use cleaning solutions, polishes, and/or tarnish removers on pearls, gemstones, resins, fabric, or silver jewelry with oxidized finishes.

 To avoid ruining the solvents used in plated or enamel items, these items should only be cleaned with a soft polishing cloth.
 They do not usually require regular polishing.

 Titanium jewelry can be cleaned using lukewarm water and mild dish detergent, and then dried with a soft cloth.